The Full Story Behind James Bond’s Greatest Stunt

 Those familiar with James Bond know the character’s long history with Playboy magazine.
 And considering Bond’s love for the ladies and the plentiful use of double entendres and dodgy names for Bond Girls through the 1960s and 1970s, Playboy seemed right at home for Roger Moore’s James Bond.

 Broccoli’s stepson, Michael G. Wilson, who had been with the family firm, EON Productions, since Goldfinger, came across a Playboy magazine advertisement for Canadian Club Whiskey featuring a daredevil skier leaping off Mount Asgard in the Canadian Baffin Mountains.
-Wilson showed the image to his stepfather.
-Broccoli loved the image and soon after Wilson tracked down the stuntman who did it.
-His name was Rick Sylvester.
+He showed it to Cubby.
+Broccoli loved the image, and Wilson soon tracked down the skier responsible: Rick Sylvester.

 Rick Sylvester.